PhilippPro/autoMlr/README.md

-# AutoML
+# auto-mlr
-Automatic Machine Learning Package with tuning tailored to the algorithms and runtime specification
+Automatic Machine Learning Package with tuning tailored to the algorithms and runtime specification.
+Based on the R-package mlr.